 The most obvious advantage to resin composite fillings is their similar color to teeth.
 They are much less noticeable (if at all) than the amalgam fillings, making your teeth look healthier and more uniform.
 They come from plastic and ceramic compounds, and your Westchester cosmetic dentist has used them for the last 40 years.
 More recently, the compounds are stronger.
 This allows dentists to place composite fillings where you need high durability (like the back of the mouth for chewing or on teeth that people grind).

 Resin composites can also be placed in much smaller or irregular places than amalgam.
 When your Westchester dentist places the filling, you need to keep the spot completely dry (which can prove difficult in some parts of the mouth).
 If any moisture is introduced, the quality of the filling will be compromised.
 The mixture is soft at first, so it’s easy to adapt to the shape of the cavity.
 The next step is to bond the tooth together by gluing the resin composite in place.
 It is then cured (hardened) when exposed to the blue part of the light spectrum.
 Lastly, your dentist will polish it to avert staining and wear.
 Westchester's best dentists can even match resin composites to the color of your teeth!
 And, unlike amalgam, they will not cause any discoloration to the tooth.

 Resin composite fillings do not come without instructions!
 They need to be kept clean, so be sure to keep up a regular brushing and flossing routine.
 Otherwise they can get bacteria around the edges and develop cavities.

 Deciding which type of restorative material is better for your smile will be up to you and your Westchester cosmetic dentist.
 Be sure to take into account the location and size of the cavity, aesthetics, cost, and oral history.
 But in today’s dentistry universe, there’s no need to have unsightly “silver” fillings, or any other sort of aesthetic eyesores.
 We’ll fill you in on all your choices and recommend the best thing for you.
-Give us a call at Advanced Dentistry of Scarsdale today!
+Schedule an appointment with Advanced Dentistry of Scarsdale today!